 Alas, a few will undoubtedly protest that we really should use the overall averages of what households are worth, not the 50% cut off point.
 Fair enough (although in reality, it’s not).
 Let’s do it.

-So, the average net worth of an American household in 2016 was $692,000- which includes the obscenely wealthy (and the reality based among us will no doubt already be thinking “Uhhhh, wait, I don’t think that “average” households have that much net worth”…which you will recall was my point about using the median in this instance, but no matter, we’ll stick with this “fair” number).
+So, the average net worth of an American household in 2016 was $692,000- which includes the obscenely wealthy (and the reality based among us will no doubt already be thinking “Uhhhh, wait, I don’t think that “average” households had that much net worth”…which you will recall was my point about using the median in this instance, but no matter, we can still stick with this rather optimistic idea of a “fair” number).

 Imagine A Village